 2. Make Your Images and Videos Work in Your Favor.

 Okay, we’re hoping that you already know that you need to add in at least a couple photos and/or videos to your blog post.
 And we really hope that they are original photos (especially if you are a wedding photographer, wedding florist, wedding venue or wedding planner).
-But if you’re struggling to find visuals, you can grab some great, free for commercial use images on Unsplash and Pexels.
+But if you’re struggling to find visuals, you can grab some great, free for commercial use images on Unsplash, Pexels, and the Chamber of Commerce’s Find a Photo platform.
 If you want to create your own graphics, try using Canva.
 It’s so easy to use, even us Baby Boomers can get the hang of it in a few seconds.
 For you other tech whizzes and designers out there, Photoshop is a great (and expensive) tool to use to create your own graphics.

 Now that you have visuals for your blog, you can “optimize” your blog post.
 What does that mean?
 It simply means to make the image size as small as possible and make it improve your online searchability.
 Here’s how you do that: